Student Support in Tamworth

 PASTORAL CARE

 The Pastoral Care program runs across all year groups from Kindergarten upwards, with teachers providing care and support for students in their classes.
-Teachers take time to read the Bible and pray with students each day, as they present Jesus as Lord and King.
-The Pastoral Care program seeks to develop character traits from a biblical perspective and help students become people of integrity, faithfulness and service, in thankfulness to the Lord Jesus.
+Teachers take time to read the Bible and pray with students each day, presenting Jesus as Lord and King.
+The program seeks to develop character traits from a biblical perspective and help students become people of integrity, faithfulness and service, in thankfulness to the Lord Jesus.

 HEALTH CARE